enhuiz/efd/README.md

 ## Why not face-alignment?

-Face alignment is relatively heavy as it incorporate facial landmark detection, and I have encountered some performance issue when using the S3FD detector from face-alignment during decoding stage as they use PyTorch to implement it.
-To make thing faster and easier, I made this package for face detection only.
+Face alignment is relatively heavy as it incorporate facial landmark detection, and I have encountered some performance issue when using the S3FD detector from face-alignment during decoding stage due to the implementation.
+To make thing faster and easier, I made this package for face detection only and fix some performance problem of the original implementation of decoding.

 ## Installation